apache/skywalking-go/docs/en/advanced-features/kafka-reporter.md

 The SkyWalking Go agent can be configured to report collected telemetry data (traces, metrics, logs) to a Kafka cluster.
 This is useful for scenarios where Kafka is already part of your infrastructure or when you prefer Kafka's buffering and scalability features for handling observability data.

+**Note:** Even when the primary data reporting is set to Kafka (`reporter.type: kafka`), the CDS functionality itself still relies on gRPC communication with the SkyWalking OAP (Observability Analysis Platform).
+Therefore, you **must** also configure the relevant gRPC settings under `reporter.grpc` (or their corresponding environment variables like `SW_AGENT_REPORTER_GRPC_BACKEND_SERVICE`) for CDS to work correctly.

 ## Enabling Kafka Reporter

 You can enable the Kafka reporter either through environment variables or by configuring the `agent.default.yaml` file.